TritonDataCenter/manatee/docs/user-guide.md

 failovers of a node in the shard can cause data inconsistency between nodes.
 The synchronous standby uses asynchronous replication to the async standby.

-The topology of the Shard is maintained by (1) and (2).
+The topology of the shard is maintained by (1) and (2).
 Leaders of each node, (i.e. the node directly in front of self) are determined by (2) via Zookeeper(ZK).
 Standbys are determined by the standby node itself, the standby in this case B, determines via (2) that its leader is A, and communicates its